Overview

 A page object is made up of page properties that contain data about the page.

-When you send a request to Create a page, you set the page properties in the properties object body param.
+When you send a request to Create a page, set the page properties in the properties object body parameter.

 An Update page query modifies the page property values specified in the properties object body param.